kglw-dot-net/phase1/README.md

+**Retired — this site has been replaced in Phase 2 of KGLW.net by Songfish.**

 A [Jekyll] site for Phase 1 of kglw.net.

 Note that the theme is [v2.5 of Minima](https://github.com/jekyll/minima/tree/2.5-stable) (not the latest 3.0 branch)